-The tour ends in Saint Jean de Luz at around 2 pm.
-On request, we can book the following night’s accommodation for you in Saint Jean de Luz or organise a transfer to Toulouse/Biarritz airports, or back to Collioure.
+The tour ends in Saint-Jean-de-Luz at around 14.00.
+On request, we can book the following night’s accommodation for you in Saint-Jean-de-Luz or organise a shared transfer to Toulouse.

 On this cycling holiday, you will be staying in comfortable 2 and 3-star hotels.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.